christosgkoros/christosgkoros/content/notes/2024/05/25/api-design-guidelines-impact.md

   tags = [ "apis","api-design","ai","developer-tools" ]
   draft = "false"
 +++
-Here's an updated list of key finding to illustrate the impact of AIP Guidelines in the areas of API consumption and API production:
+A list of key finding to illustrate the impact of AIP Guidelines in the areas of API consumption and API production:

 **API Production:**
 - **Increased Requirement Fulfillment**: A controlled developer experiment showed that developers using API Improvement Proposals (AIPs) and an API linter achieved a 10% higher requirement fulfillment rate compared to those without any protocols.